adrianskelton/project3/README.md

 Game over message is displayed along with the score and wether the score was above or below average worked out by the score grading function.\
 The user is then asked if they want to play again or quit the game.

-### **Leaderboard**
+### **Leader-board**

 ![](assets/images/readme_images/screenshot_highscores.png)

-The leaderboard is saved in the google excel sheet and is sorted by descending points to show who is on top of the leaderboard.
+The leader-board is saved in the google excel sheet and is sorted by descending points to show who is on top of the leader-board.

 ### **Front-end features**